shivam091/unit_measurements/README.md

   # You can also specify conversion string if it's converted against a unit other
   # than the unit group's base unit.
-  unit :h, value: "60 min", aliases: [:hour, :hours] end
+  unit :h, value: "60 min", aliases: [:hour, :hours]

+  # You can also specify unit value as an array.
+  unit :d, value: [24, :h], aliases: [:day, :days] end
 ```